 Teacher Professional Development Space

-Welcome to the new professional development space designed to help improve knowledge and skills for teaching teens, all at a speed and time that works for you.
-You’ll have the opportunity to test your own knowledge and collect certificates along the way.
+Welcome to the new professional development space designed to help you gain new insights into teaching teens.
+Here you’ll have the opportunity to learn, test your own knowledge and collect certificates along the way.
 So delve in!
 Choose the videos you want to watch, in the order and at the time you want to watch them.
 Watch each video and then take the short quiz to receive your certificates.
 It’s as simple and convenient as that!

 Exams and Teenagers: Facing the Facts

 For most teenage students, exams are stressful, tiring, dull and seemingly pointless.
 However, it’s fair to say that exams are an inescapable part of their, and their teachers’, lives.
 So, when life gives you lemons, students and teachers have no choice but to make lemonade.
 This practical session examines how we can turn exam negatives into positives, helping our students not only to get excellent exam results but also to learn useful life skills and to remain fresh, keen and motivated learners of English.

 In this webinar Dave Spencer looks at practical ways to develop Thinking Skills with teenagers.
 He examines a number of simple classroom routines that can encourage our students to get into the habit of thinking critically, creatively and collaboratively, skills that are becoming ever more useful both in and outside the classroom.